Ometria/ometria.ios_sdk/README.md

 Ometria sends personalized emails with urls that point back to your website.
 In order to open these urls inside your application, make sure you follow this guide.

+### Pre-requisites

+First, make sure you have an SSL-enabled Ometria tracking domain set up for your account.
+You may already have this for your email campaigns, but if not ask your Ometria contact to set one up, and they should provide you with the domain.

 ### Enable the Associated Domains entitlement for your application